gameltzer/skill-show/README.md

 #### Gabriel Meltzer
 #### Last modified 1/8/2020

-# Simple webpage for displaying skills as proof.
+# A simple webapp for viewing and addint a list of skills.

-The goal of this page is to demonstrate basic React fluency via an app that allows the user to add skills that they may possess to a list displayed on the page.
+The goal of this app is to demonstrate basic React fluency via an app that allows the user to add skills that they may possess to a list displayed on the page.
 The list can be accessed  by clicking on ```Skills```.
 New skills can be added by clicking the ```Add Skills``` button.